Visit our other Wisconsin Historical Society websites!

 Narrow your results by entering a keyword into the search box above.
 Then click the "Search Within" checkbox, then click on the orange "Search" button.

 If you did not find what you are looking for or you did not get any results, try changing your search term(s).
 See our Search Help page for more tips.

-Description: Quarter-length studio portrait of Will J. Sando, Milwaukee engineer.
+Description: Quarter-length studio portrait of Emil Vilter, Milwaukee machinist.

 Date: 1921 ca.

 Description: The completed Lawson L-4, the second and larger airplane designed and built by Alfred Lawson in Milwaukee in 1920.
 Not only was Lawson's airliner intended...

 Date: 1920 ca.

 Description: Worker forming the tip of a steel rod at International Harvester Milwaukee Works.
 The factory was owned by the Milwaukee Harvester Company until 1902.

 Description: Alfred W. Lawson (second from right) and his employees in front of his South Milwaukee factory with the center section of his new airplane, the Lawson Midn...

 Description: Interior of the National Drug Company, at 4801 W. Center Street.